The Environmental Concentration: Sustainable Food comprises four components: a gateway course, an academic core

 ENX 301: Environmental Concentration Capstone: Sustainable Food

 This seminar course brings concentrators together as a cohort to engage in a community and team-based capstone project.
 This offering complements the 100- and 200-level Smith courses related to sustainable food to provide a deeper experience.

 Submittal of Concentration Checklist

 It is intended that any particular topic of the environmental concentration will come to an end after four years.
 You and your adviser must be aware of the final offering of the capstone course to ensure that you can meet your concentration requirements.
-Students will only be accepted into the concentration if they have a clear plan for completing all of the requirements.
+Students must meet early on with their advisers to create a clear plan for completing all of the requirements.

 In unusual circumstances, a student accepted into the concentration may be unable to complete the capstone course; such instances will be evaluated on a case-by-case basis to determine an appropriate course of action.